kottman/flasksklearn/README.md

 ## Prerequisites
 1. You should have an account on https://portal.azure.com/ and https://dev.azure.com/.
-1. You should have a publicly visible DevOps project, say Flask-ML-Deploy, available in your DevOps account.
+1. You should have a publicly visible DevOps project, say Flask-ML-Deploy, available in your DevOps account and an "Azure Resource Manager" type service connection already created
 1. Your DevOps project should have a service connection created using the Azure Resource Manager and Service principal (manual).
-1. Your DevOps project should have a Azure Pipeline Agent setup.
+1. Your DevOps project should have an agent pool with an Azure Pipeline Agent attached.

 ## Instructions
 1. Sing in to azure portal and open Azure CLI